johnjago/johnjago.com/src/blog/content/notes.md

 draft: false
 ---

-I use this page as a personal collection of bookmarks that I can access from anywhere, on any device.
 I find that the best works, whether writing or software, can be difficult to come across, especially when the creator's motivation does not include having the largest possible audience or biggest share of the market.

 ## Essays